 'Our skins allow scientists to access that data, and compare it to results we have got from modern DNA analysis.
 Those things together allow us to uncover evolutionary changes in birds.'

 Using preserved pheasant skins, scientists can record data about the tail, wings, beak and feet.
 This provides clues to the birds' lives and habits.

 Hein adds, 'Whole taxidermy mounts are used in our galleries, and skins are used for scientific research.
 Both have different functions but both are equally important for advancing our knowledge about the living world around us.'

 See the birds

-The displays will be open to the public from summer 2017, in the Museum's redeveloped central space.
-Find out more about our transformation of Hintze Hall.
+The displays will be open from 14 July, in the Museum's redeveloped central space.